Search the Community

 Showing results for tags 'macmed'.

 Hi there, I'm a 1st year Mechanical Engineering student although first year is just general.
-But, I do also hold a Bachelor of IT, Game Development & Entrepreneurship degree which I graduated from last April with a 3.81/4.3 GPA.
+But, I do also hold a Bachelor of IT, Game Dev degree which I graduated from last April with a 3.81/4.3 GPA.
 I also didn't take biology in high school as I didn't express much interest towards it then until now but did take physics and chemistry.
-As a background, I felt that Game Dev was not for me early in my degree but as I was being pressured to finish it off and also not having the grade 12 chem prereq at the time, I forced myself to go through with it which I now regret as those were the worst 4 years of my life.
+As a background, I felt that Game Dev was not for me early in my degree but as I was being pressured to finish it off and also not having the grade 12 chem prereq at the time, I forced myself to go through with it but still finished with highest distinction.
 I knew engineering was for me for a while which is why I pursued it now, aiming to work as a mechanical engineer in the biomedical/biomechanical field.
 But, I did have moments throughout where I felt that being doctor might fit me more from my life experiences but was always under the impression that it required many prereqs for med school so didn't consider it until I just realized now that McMaster doesn't require any at all.
 I know that it is stupid of me to not find this out earlier before starting my engineering degree but my engineering prereqs were expiring so it was like now or never for that and I would've found it very risky to reject it as I know that getting into med school in Ontario is real competitive and if I would've failed at that, I would have no back up.
 So, my plan now if I decide to apply is to leave my engineering degree for med school after my 2nd year ends next April if I somehow get in as doing so would back me up with engineering if I fail at getting into med school.
-But, given my background and me dealing with a full course load this summer (20 credits but 5 courses at a time since 2 are S1/S2 ones), I don't know if it really is possible.
+But, given my background and me dealing with a full 6 course load this summer, I don't know if it really is possible.
 One of those courses is chem and another one is a physics course, and I have already taken one physics already this past semester, so hopefully these should help.
 Also, I have taken courses such as Psychology and Sociology in my Game Dev major which may also help.
 In terms of my study routine, I was planning on around 10 hours a week over the course of 3-4 months before my 2nd year of engineering begins.
 Another thing is that I don't have much in terms of extracurriculars/volunteer work as I didn't consider med school until now so I was planning on getting some of those in the 2nd half of the summer but given the COVID-19 situation, that may or may not be possible.
 But, I read somewhere that Mac doesn't strongly consider ECs as much and mainly just care about other aspects like the GPA although I may be wrong which is why I'm asking for help here.
 Below were my questions: 1) Is it possible for me to be ready for the MCAT in this 3-4 months time given my situation or am I just being foolish to even be considering it?
 2) I read somewhere that Mac only considers the Verbal Reasoning component and Critical Analysis and Reasoning Section for MCAT so given my limited time, would it be a good idea to just study those as I would only be applying to Mac?
 3) Is it possible to just use Khan Academy and try to fill in any parts I don't understand through like YouTube or something?
 I really prefer to not spend money on anything to prepare for it unless absolutely necessary as my chances of getting in seem real slim to me anyways.
 Any help would be appreciated and sorry if I sound really dumb to even consider applying with my situation.
 I'm unsure as I've seen similar posts online with mixed responses.
 Sorry for the long read, I was just trying to explain my situation as best as I could.
 Thanks a lot in advance!

 Hi everyone, I apologize in advance, because I recognize that this question has been asked before.
 I have searched through all of Premed101 and read those threads carefully.
 However, I would still love some additional perspectives, specifically from graduates (or those in clerkship) in either McMaster Medicine or Queen's Medicine (although I welcome other perspectives on this as well).
 Coming from a mainly PBL-based background, I recognize that I have the potential to thrive at Mac, but I also recognize that PBL isn't always as effective.
 As a result, Queen's blend between PBL and didactic learning appeals to me.
 How do grads/clerks of either program feel that the curriculum is structured at their respective schools?
 I also recognize that McMaster is condensed into three years and their clerkship schedule can be a bit messy, with some students starting on electives and not being able to experience vital electives until post-CaRMS.
 I have heard that Queen's clerks have much greater flexibility with how their clerkship blocks and electives are structured.
 Do graduates/clerks from Mac feel they were disadvantaged because of the clerkship lottery and/or have they witnessed other peers being disadvantaged?
 Conversely, how do Queen's grads/clerks find their clerkship experience is structured/are they satisfied with it?
 I also want to ensure that I gain the maximum exposure possible to all different fields within medicine, as I am not yet certain what exactly I would like to do.
 With that being said, how satisfied are those at Mac and Queen's with the opportunities for observerships/electives at their respective schools?
 Are there ample opportunities to gain exposure to everything at both or would I be better off selecting one school over the other because of a difference in opportunities?
 With that, if I cannot find a specific elective at my school, is it difficult/harder to arrange a visiting elective at another school?
 Lastly, how has your overall experience at your respective school been?
 Have you enjoyed your time there?
 Have there been things you really liked?
 Have you had any qualms or disgruntlements with the program?
 I realize that those are a lot of questions and that different individuals' answers will vary.
 Regardless, thank you so much for taking the time to read this and possibly reply.
 I could really benefit from some additional perspectives.